Fixed Pipes - Temperature and Stress

 dt = temperature change from installation temperature (oC, oF)

 The stress must not exceed maximum allowable stress for the chosen piping material.
-Be aware that with frequently change in temperature the stress cycle (with stress well below the maximum allowable limit) may fatigue the pipe.
+Be aware that with frequently temperature changes - the stress cycle (with stress well below the maximum allowable limit) may fatigue the pipe.